St John's railway station: Later

 Several stock trains passed through the station after closure in 1968, largely marshalling rolling stock.
-The last recorded movement on the site was in 1971 when rolling stock was moved for winter storage in the carriage shed; thereafter there was a fire on 10 December 1975 which saw a significant amount of carriages destroyed.
+The last recorded movement on the site was in 1971 when rolling stock was moved for winter storage in the carriage shed; thereafter there was a fire on 10 December 1975 which saw a significant number of carriages destroyed.
 A later controlled fire in June the following year disposed of any remains, not before some carriages were sold and moved off the site.
 All rails were lifted and the site cleared, becoming a car parking area since this time.
 The 1873 timber structure and stone-built points box were also removed at this time, with only some rails remaining in the bisecting road which survived for many years.
 Only the Foxdale Line overbridge remains today, and remnants of a former advertisement hoarding at the eastern end of the station; the Foxdale Line station remains on the other side of the road as a private dwelling - in his retirement this had been the residence of Mr. George Crellin and remains in his family today.
 A new primary school has been built on the site, opened by Queen Elizabeth II in 2003, but the site remains accessible for a train should the services be reintroduced.
 The station would have to be downsized and/or relocated.